Pattie Deakin

-Elizabeth Martha Anne "Pattie" Deakin CBE (née Browne; 1 January 1863 – 30 December 1934) was the wife of Alfred Deakin, the second Prime Minister of Australia (1903–04, 1905–08, and 1909–10).
+Elizabeth Martha Anne "Pattie" Deakin CBE (née Browne; 1 January 1863 – 30 December 1934) was a leading advocate for creches, kindergartens and playgrounds in Australia.
 She was known for her philanthropic work.
+She was the wife of Alfred Deakin, the second Prime Minister of Australia (1903–04, 1905–08, and 1909–10).

 Early life

 Deakin was born Elizabeth Martha Ann Browne on 1 January 1863 in Tullamarine, Melbourne.
 She was the eldest daughter and fifth of eleven children born to Elizabeth (née Turner) and Hugh Junor Browne.
 Her father was born in Scotland and arrived in Australia via the Colony of Natal.
 He established a successful distillery near Princes Bridge and was also chairman of the Broadmeadows Road Board.
 Her mother was born in England, the daughter of an Anglican clergyman.
 Her paternal grandfather was a Church of Scotland minister and married the daughter of the chief of Clan Matheson.

 Browne grew up in East Melbourne.
 She was initially educated by a governess, and then from the age of 12 attended Grantown House, "a fashionable ladies' college [...] patronised by the Anglican establishment".
 She studied for matriculation but did not take the exams.
 During her childhood, her father left the Church of Scotland and converted to Spiritualism.
 He established a séance circle at their home and Pattie frequently served as medium.
 She also engaged in automatic writing.
 Her "extraordinary capacities as a medium" were recounted in two of her father's volumes, published in 1876 and 1888, and in Human Personality and Its Survival of Bodily Death (1903), a posthumous work by Frederic W. H. Myers.
 However, they were not common knowledge during her lifetime.